DIVNICK™ Operating Instructions

 HOW TIGHT?
 Tighten the lever "snugly" so that the transmission locks securely.
 However, it does not require excessive force.
 Normal tightening is enough to hold for one hit since you usually change lofts for each subsequent hit.
 Since you are only using finger-tight pressure, repeated hits such as at a practice range will loosen the lever so you should check and retighten it after every 2 or 3 shots while on the range.
 There isn't enough leverage in that small black lever to torque it tight enough to hold for unlimited shots.
 See the lubrication recommendations below.

 TOO TIGHT?
-If you don't keep it lubricated between rounds as described below, it is possible that it will "lock up" so tightly that you won't be able to loosen it for adjusting the loft.
+If you don't keep it lubricated between rounds as described below, it is possible that it will "lock up" so tightly that you won't be able to easily loosen it for adjusting the loft.
 In other words, it can require more finger-force to unscrew it than to tighten it.
 This is caused because of the dry friction between the nut and spring washer.
-If that happens during play, try this trick.
-Hold the head in your off-hand (left hand if you are right-handed) with the shaft pointing down toward the ground.
-With your off-hand holding the head, wiggle the shaft back-and-forth while attempting to unscrew the lever with the thumb on your dominant hand.
-The wiggling of the shaft should be perpendicular to the rotation of the lever.
-This wiggle-movement relieves some of the tension between the washer and nut and helps to release it.
+If that happens during play, hold the head in your off-hand (left hand if you are right-handed) with the shaft pointing down toward, but not touching the ground.
+With your off-hand holding the head, wiggle the club back-and-forth while attempting to unscrew the lever with the thumb on your dominant hand.
+The angle of the wiggle is important...it needs to be in line with the face of the head, not in line with the threads.
+The wiggling of the club with the shaft pointing down toward the ground relieves some of the tension between the washer and nut and helps to release it.
 If that doesn't work for you, you can put a layer of towel between your thumb and the lever to get a little more grip on the lever.
 Then, before you retighten it again, add some sunscreen, ChapStick, or anything else you can find to get you through the rest of the round.
+Add it between the nut and washer.
 Then be sure to lubricate it between rounds as described below.

 LUBRICATION: You do not need to lubricate (oil) the transmission unless you clean it (next section), but you do need to lubricate the threads and spring washer area between every round.
-We recommend any light oil or spray lubricant such as WD-40.
+We recommend any light oil or spray lubricant.
 Unscrew the lever 2 to 3 turns and spray or drip oil into the thread and washer area.
-HINT: If you forgot to oil it between rounds and you notice the lever being difficult to loosen while playing, you can temporarily lubricate it with sun tan lotion, Vaseline, or even chap stick between the nut and the spring washer.
-That works great until you can get back home where you can lubricate it with oil.
+HINT: If you forgot to oil it between rounds and you notice the lever being difficult to loosen, you can temporarily lubricate it with sun tan lotion, Vaseline, or even chap stick between the nut and the spring washer.
+Sun tan lotion actually works great.
+It takes more force to initially unscrew it than to tighten it because of what is called "stiction" which is a combination of static and friction.
+So be sure to lubricate it between the nut and washer.
+If you ever find it too difficult to untighten while out on the coarse, hold the head in your off-hand and let the shaft dangle straight down.
+While wiggling the head back and forth, apply loosening thumb pressure to the lever with your dominant hand.
+This back-and-forth movement will release the friction between the nut and lever making it easier to loosen.
+Then immediately lubricate it with sun tan lotion or anything else you have available, and that will make it easier to release for the rest of the round.
+Of course, it is better to lubricate it when you first notice it becoming more difficult to loosen.

 Be very careful if you take the club apart over grass or any place where you can lose the parts.
 We don't recommend taking it apart unless you are over a table covered with a towel or newspaper.

 WASHING: Typically, you do not need to wash the transmission.
 Because the gears pass over each other, it is self-cleaning.
 Even sand and grit naturally fall out of the transmission.
 However, if you want to clean it, you can unscrew the locking lever and separate the transmission.
 Be sure to do this over a towel or table so you don't accidentally drop the parts.
+Be aware that the spring washer can fly off.
 Rinse off the parts with soap and water.
 Let them dry completely.
 Lubricate all the moving parts with any type of oil or spray lubricant.
 This is not a high-speed moving part, so any type of lubricant will work fine.

 IF THE CLUB IS WET from rain or washing, towel-dry it and spray some lubricant on the internal parts including into the loosened shaft joints, and store it in a LOOSENED position so the internal shaft areas can "breath" and dry.